tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "That one seems –"

-"And the last registered group," she said, raising her voice just enough to make it clear that the lecture was approaching its conclusion and that questions would be held until the end, "was called the Assembly of Returning Strangers, who believed that every person you've ever met will come back exactly once, without warning, and that the purpose of life was to be ready."
+"And the last registered group," she said, raising her voice just enough to make it clear that the lecture was approaching its conclusion, "was called the Assembly of Realists, who believed that this realm is actually hell, and they’ve been sent here as punishment for their failings in their previous mortal existence."

-"Ready how?"

-"They never clarified.
-That was sort of the point."
+"Oh wow, the last one is actually quite convincing.
+Do they still operate?"

+"Of all the cults that don't exist anymore, they don't exist the most."

+I sat with that for a moment, convinced that not a single word had been factually accurate.
+Then again, applying the concept of plausibility to Silt Creek had yielded mixed results so far.
+More often than not, acute psychosis and actual truth behaved functionally identically.

-I sat with that for a moment.
-Whether Rosa had made up every word of what she'd just told me or whether every word was true, the result was functionally the same: a chapel on Route 4 that had been consecrated, desecrated, re-consecrated, painted, scraped, rotated, and ritually argued over by roughly twenty conflicting belief systems, each of which had presumably invoked or appealed to a different deity, force, or abstract cosmic principle – and tonight, the door to this theological Superfund site had opened on its own.
+For what it's worth, there was a chapel on Route 4 that had been consecrated, desecrated, re-consecrated, painted, scraped, rotated, and ritually argued over by roughly twenty conflicting belief systems, each of which had presumably invoked or appealed to a different deity, force, or abstract cosmic principle – and tonight, the door to this theological Superfund site had opened on its own.

+What could possibly go wrong?

 Rosa looked at me with something that, if I didn't know better, I would have called approval.

-"You're very good at synthesis," she said.
+"You're very good at listening," she said.

 "And you're very good at whatever this was."

 She picked up her cooler.
 It thudded again.
-Something inside it shifted.
+Something twitched inside.

 "History, Owen," she said.
 "It was history."

 I nodded and smiled, the way a good student probably would.

-She headed for the door, then paused – hand on the frame, cooler balanced against her hip – and turned back with the precise timing of someone who has spent decades delivering final remarks to rooms full of teenagers who were already packing up their bags.
+She headed for the door, then paused and turned back with the precise timing of someone who has spent decades delivering final remarks to rooms full of teenagers who were already packing up their bags.

 "Owen."